Decades after war, Vietnam and the U.S. battle a legacy of bombs

 Much of it is wasteland and like five nearby provinces, its vast swathes hide leftover explosives.
 Ten percent of the 15.4 million tons of ammunition used during the war never detonated.

-After diplomatic relations with Vietnam were normalized in 1995, the United States has spent $80 million in helping clear war-era bombs that leave survivors blind, deaf or missing limbs.
+After diplomatic relations with Vietnam were normalised in 1995, the United States has spent $80 million in helping clear war-era bombs that leave survivors blind, deaf or missing limbs.

 "It's important to remember how important it is to get rid of the results of war as fast as we can," U.S. Under Secretary of State for Arms Control and International Security Rose Gottemoeller told Reuters.

-The goal is to reclaim 52 million square meters (62 million square yards) of Quang Tri farmland, unused for half a century in one of the world's top agriculture exporters.
+The goal is to reclaim 52 million square metres (62 million square yards) of Quang Tri farmland, unused for half a century in one of the world's top agriculture exporters.

 Signs reading "Caution!
 UXO clearance in progress" are a fixture.
 Bamboo poles with red ribbons mark locations earmarked for clearance, hooked up to cables and readied for detonation.